Destination Currency Guides

 Using your credit or debit card in Japan

 If you are taking a card to Japan to access money, it is important to make sure that your card is suitable for use overseas.
 Japan Post Bank ATM’s will generally accept Visa, Mastercard, American Express, Diners, Cirrus and Maestro – look on the front and back of your card and make sure that there is one of these logos on it.
 Remember to check in with your bank to make sure you are fully aware of the fees you will be charged to make purchases or to withdraw money from an ATM in Japan.
 Click here to see common credit/debit card fees and charges before you speak with your bank.

 How to prepare before you depart

 So are you looking to exchange Japanese Yen in Perth?
 We are based upstairs at the Galleria Shopping Centre in Morley with one of the best Yen exchange rates in Perth.
-We charge no commission fees for currency cash exchange and the rate we display is always what you receive in your hand.
 Save on bank fees and buy Japanese Yen online now.